AI Automation/Legal

 These approaches fail because they treat legal document review as a generic text analysis problem.
 They lack the built-in audit trails, human review gates, and on-premise data security that law firms require.
 The time spent dismissing irrelevant AI-generated flags ends up being more work than a manual review.

-Next, we build a FastAPI service to manage the workflow.
-When a contract arrives as a PDF email attachment, an AWS Lambda function saves it to your private AWS S3 bucket.
-The function uses Amazon Textract for OCR and sends the clean text to the Claude API with a prompt to extract key clauses as structured JSON.
-For a typical 20-page agreement, this entire intake and extraction process completes in under 30 seconds.
+Next, Syntora would design and build a FastAPI service to manage the entire contract review workflow.
+When a contract arrives, perhaps as a PDF email attachment, an AWS Lambda function would securely save it to your private AWS S3 bucket.
+This function would use Amazon Textract for optical character recognition (OCR) and then send the extracted text to the Claude API.
+A carefully crafted prompt directs the Claude API to extract key clauses as structured JSON data.
+We have experience building similar document processing pipelines using Claude API for sensitive financial documents, and the same robust pattern applies here.

-The service then compares each extracted clause against your Supabase library.
-We use a hybrid search to find the closest approved clause.
-If a clause deviates by more than a 15% semantic threshold or is missing, it gets flagged.
-The system compiles a summary report showing every flagged item, the AI's confidence score, and a link to the original document.
-This report is sent directly to the responsible attorney.
+The FastAPI service would then compare each extracted clause against your firm's Supabase library.
+We would implement a hybrid search mechanism to identify the closest approved standard clause.
+Any clause deviating significantly from the standard or identified as entirely new would be flagged.
+The system would compile a summary report, detailing each flagged item, the AI's confidence score, and providing a direct link to the relevant section of the original document.
+This report would be routed to the responsible attorney for review.

 Free your paralegals from manual clause comparison.
-Our system extracts, compares, and flags deviations in under two minutes, turning 45-minute reviews into quick approvals.
+The system extracts, compares, and flags deviations in under two minutes, turning 45-minute reviews into quick approvals.

 Avoid expensive CLM software subscriptions.
 After our one-time build, your only recurring cost is for cloud usage, typically under $50 per month on AWS for processing hundreds of documents.